With malice toward none, with charity toward all, the president seeks to binds the wounds of the nation

 The popular actor John Wilkes Booth stalks Lincoln at the inauguration.
 He is pulled out of line when he gets close to the president, and many people later believed he would have killed Lincoln that day if he had not been stopped.
 Booth later told a friend, “What an excellent chance I had to kill the president, if I had wished, on Inauguration Day!
 I was on the stand, as close to him nearly as I am to you.”
 His friend asked him what good it would have done to kill Lincoln, Booth answered, “I could live in history.”
 One of the great ironies of this day is that, as that sun beams down on Lincoln, no one knows he will be dead in six weeks, gunned down by Booth at Ford’s Theatre.

-This story appeared in the July 2020 issue of America’s Civil War.
+An abbreviated version of this interview appeared in May 2020 issue of America’s Civil War.